Español

 • Off-road collisions.
 If a person loses control of their car, they could veer off the road.
 The vehicle could crash into a pedestrian on the sidewalk or a curb.

 • Intersections.
 When people cross an intersection, they usually use a crosswalk.
-They could sustain injuries if a car makes a turn and does not stop.
-For example, a vehicle could run a red light and collide with someone on the crosswalk.
+However, they could sustain injuries if a car makes a turn and does not stop.
+For example, a vehicle could run a red light and collide with someone in the crosswalk.

 No pedestrian accident is the same.
 A lawyer can help you determine what caused your accident and how to go about filing a claim if necessary.